The Best Time to Send Email Newsletters for Black Friday and Cyber Monday

 - Place huge bold “SALE” message

-Note both these strategies involve sending multiple emails.
-While it may seem like overkill, however, bear in mind customers will be hit with hundreds of newsletters during BFCM weekend so this will increase your chances of success.
+👀 Note: Both these strategies involve sending multiple emails.
+While it may seem like overkill, bear in mind customers will be hit with hundreds of newsletters during BFCM weekend, so this will increase your chances of success.

-The Best Day to Send BFCM Emails Is…
+The Best Day to Send Black Friday Emails Is…

 There are several strategies designed to improve BFCM email campaigns, and one of them implies sending out email newsletters as early as possible.
 Many experts and skilled marketers adhere to this scheme since they will be able to build anticipation and generate excitement.